t7r0n/CUDA-Optimized-Algorithms/README.md

 ## Overview

 The linear search algorithm is a basic search technique that checks every element in an array until it finds the target value.
 While straightforward, it becomes computationally expensive as the dataset size increases.
-This project leverages the parallel processing capabilities of GPUs to accelerate this process, making it feasible to handle datasets as large as 1 Trillion elements.
+This project leverages the parallel processing capabilities of GPUs to accelerate this process, making it feasible to handle datasets as large as 1 trillion elements.

 ## Features

-- **Massive Dataset Handling**: Capable of searching through 1 billion integers.
+- **Massive Dataset Handling**: Capable of searching through 1 trillion integers.
 - **High Performance**: Achieves substantial speed improvements over traditional CPU-based searches.
 Preliminary tests show up to 100 times faster performance compared to sequential CPU implementations.
 - **CUDA Optimization**: Utilizes CUDA's parallel execution model to maximize data throughput and minimize search time.
 - **Memory Efficiency**: Includes checks to ensure the GPU memory is sufficient before attempting the search, preventing crashes and memory errors.